International Money Transfer Limits: Complete Guide [2026]

 Regulations to send international transfers from the US

-Don’t forget, also, if you hold funds overseas – usually to the value of 10,000 USD or more over the course of a year – you may be required to file a Report of Foreign Bank and Financial Accounts (FBAR) with the IRS.
+⚠️ If you hold $10,000 or more in overseas funds at any point during the year, you may need to file a Report of Foreign Bank and Financial Accounts (FBAR) with the IRS.

-In the end, the rules which apply can vary based on the specific payment type and value – check relevant authorities websites for the best up-to-date information.
+Rules vary by payment type and value — check the relevant authorities’ websites for up-to-date information.

-Additionally, you’ll want to make sure that your funds are transferred through regulated financial institutions to avoid any legal issues and keep your money safe.
+Additionally, you’ll want to make sure that your funds are transferred through regulated financial institutions to avoid any legal issues.
 Proper documentation, including proof of the transfer’s purpose and source, may also be required.

 When wiring money, the IRS doesn’t impose specific limits on the amounts you can transfer, but financial institutions must report any transactions over $10,000 in order to prevent fraud.